Intervention/imagehash/README.md

  - `Intervention\ImageHash\Strategies\Block` - Hash based on blockhash.io
  - `Intervention\ImageHash\Strategies\Perceptual` - The original pHash

 Choose one of these strategies.
 If you don't know which one to use, try the `Difference` strategy.
-Some strategies allow some configuration, be sure to check the constructors.
+Some strategies allow configuration, be sure to check the constructors.

 To generate hashes, the `hash()` method is used, which can read from [various image sources](https://image.intervention.io/v4/basics/instantiation#supported-image-sources) like paths, raw image data and more.